ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
-* Our OpenTrigger attack on deep Learning is accepted by PAKDD 2025 Special Session DSFA. ([Project](https://shixiong-li.github.io/OpenTriggerPage/), [Code](https://github.com/Shixiong-Li/openTrigger))
+* Our OpenTrigger attack on deep learning is accepted by PAKDD 2025 Special Session DSFA. ([Project](https://shixiong-li.github.io/OpenTriggerPage/), [Code](https://github.com/Shixiong-Li/openTrigger))
 * Ian is to serve as a TPC member for IEEE CNS 2025.
 (Feb.
 2025)
 * Our AirTrojan attack on Federated Learning is accepted by IEEE CNS 2024. ([Project](https://xingyushu.github.io/AirTrojan/), [Code](https://github.com/CCS2o23/AirTrojan))